 - Whether it is cloudy, winter, etc., you need sun protection.
 80% of UVA rays penetrate regardless of weather/time of year.

-- Sun damage resulting from burns also (via UVB rays) accelerates aging.
+- Sun damage results from burns and (via UVB rays) accelerates aging.

 - “Once is enough.”
-False.
+Myth.
 Re-apply every two hours, or after 80 minutes of sweating/swimming.

 - Protect easily forgotten areas: tips of ears, back of neck, hands, around lips, and the scalp.
 Skin cancers occurs most on the face and neck.

 - The chest and shoulder often receive too little sunscreen protection.

 Whether you choose a spray, lotion, or stick, apply a sufficient amount!
 Most folks apply only 25-50% of the required amount (follow label instructions!).
 Each type has advantages, but the most important consideration is using something you will use consistently.

 My choice is a stick for the face/neck/hands, and a spray for everywhere else.
 Plus, a lip balm with sunscreen is the best way to protect your lips.
 Tip: if you don’t run from home, keep sunscreen in your car (preferably in a gear bag with all your running essentials!).

 My personal sunscreen favorites are SUN BUM SPF 30 Sunscreen Face Stick as it smells amazing, is lightweight, ad non greasy.
 I prefer a spray for body, & use primarily Neutrogena Ultra Sheer Body Mist Spray (SPF 70).
 It goes on cool, is non-greasy, and a great spray applicator.
 Both have UVA/UVB protection, are oil free, non-comedogenic & water resistant for 80 minutes.

 There are other ways to protect your skin to incorporate into your daily routine.